akingde/rainbond-install/readme.md

 **Parameter**

 ```
--r [Role],       Specify a node type(compute) ,follow-up support management node.
+-r <Role>,       Specify a node type <compute|manage> ,follow-up support management node.
--i [IP],         The ip address what you Specified node
+-i <IP>,         The ip address what you Specified node
--p [Password]    The login password what you Specified node
+-p <Password>    The login password what you Specified node
 ```

 **Usage**